vasu31dev/playwright-ts-template/docs/Utilities.md

 ### Assert Utilities

 The `assert-utils` module provides a set of utility functions that simplify common assertions in Playwright.
 These functions are designed to make your tests more readable and maintainable.
+This module also support both `hard` and `soft` assertions, allowing you to choose the appropriate level of strictness for your tests.

+### Hard Assertions

+Hard assertions terminates the test execution right away if the assertion fails, preventing further code execution.
+They're crucial for conditions where it's not logical to continue the test if a certain check fails.

 ```typescript
 import {